 Subcontractor Agreement Template

-Stop losing money on Ugc Creator projects.
+Stop losing money on UGC Creator projects.

+Send your first 3 subcontractor agreements for free.
 Outsourcing your UGC production without a rock-solid agreement is a shortcut to losing your best brand clients.
 One 'friendly' DM from your subcontractor to the brand manager can instantly erase months of your hard-earned agency growth.

 1. Project Scope and Deliverables